firefly-oss/core-banking-payment-hub/docs/technical/sca-implementation.md

 2. **Provider Delegation**: Payment providers can delegate SCA operations to a specialized SCA provider
 3. **Consistent API**: All payment types use the same SCA interfaces and data models
 4. **Extensibility**: The system can be extended with different SCA methods and providers
+5. **Standardization**: All payment providers extend a common abstract base implementation
+6. **Metrics Collection**: Comprehensive metrics are collected for all SCA operations

 ## Key Components